Novel number two is on its way – here’s the first chapter.

 He saw, in slow motion, the businesswoman striding past him into the tunnel and the girl in a short skirt heading for the barriers.
 He was turning his head as if to follow the girl’s legs when he caught sight of a scruffy dog next to the wall by the escalators.
 The dog was looking directly at him.

 Jackspur had actually begun thinking about the inhumanity that had taken a grip on society.
 The Tories were in power again and the backbone of the country was broken.
-Tales were emerging about the destruction of ancient Babylonian monuments in the aftermath of the Gulf war – something that was bound to have consequences.
+Tales were emerging about the destruction of ancient Babylonian monuments in the aftermath of the Gulf war – there were bound to be consequences.
 And unless someone talked to Sinn Fein, the mainland campaign would go on unabated.

 The dog’s expression was almost human.
 There was sympathy in its eyes.
 Jackspur could feel the creature’s sorrow, to such an extent it was like it was trying to communicate with him.
 It was a look of alarm and apology at the same time.